datasektionen/bawang-content/en/industry/body.md

 ## Advertisement on social media

 A very good way to reach many computer science students is to advertise on our social media.
 Do you want to advertise on the Business Relations Group's Facebook page with over 1000 followers?
 Make an inquiry [here](https://docs.google.com/forms/d/e/1FAIpQLSckG6WdOWUJzq-wQZYSc600Ted_N6PY6QM5l65DILzeyPFZoA/viewform?usp=sf_link)!
-We also offer an advertising package including  a facebook ad, an instagram post, 1 instagram story and a post in the computer science chapter’s jobs channel.
+We also offer an advertising package including  a facebook ad, an instagram post, an instagram story and a post in the computer science chapter’s jobs channel.
 If you want the advertising package, contact us here [foretag@datasektionen.se](mailto:foretag@datasektionen.se).

 ## Advertisement